pirc-pl/unrealircd-modules/README.md

 Load this module on every server, together with geoip-base (on two servers for redundancy) or geoip-transfer (on remaining ones).

+### geoip-connect-notice

+This one sends geoip information to a far connect (+F) snomask.

+Do not load this module on more than one server on the network.
+Correctly configured `geoip-base` or `geoip-transfer` is required.

 ### geoip-transfer

 This one transfers data that come from the geoip-base module loaded on other server, so you don't have to use the resource-intensive geoip-base everywhere.
 It may be needed by the "geoip-chanban".